Jafner/Jafner.net/homelab/fighter/config/keycloak/README.md

 For each realm to import, run `docker-compose run --entrypoint="/opt/keycloak/bin/kc.sh import --file /opt/keycloak/data/import/{REALM_NAME}.json" keycloak` (replace `{REALM_NAME}` with the name of the realm.)

 https://howtodoinjava.com/devops/keycloak-script-upload-is-disabled/

+# Troubleshooting the Postgres DB

+## Connect to the database with `psql`
+- `psql -d keycloak -U keycloak` Connect to the Keycloak database with the keycloak user.